Southern Mesic Oak-Basswood Forest - MHs38

 MHs38 forests rarely experienced stand-replacing fire, rather they were chronically maintained by surface fires that reduced fuel loads and the likelihood of catastrophic fire.
 Trees common to MHs38 sites vary widely regarding their sensitivity to burning.
 Thus the effect of fires was to select for fire-resistant trees and to considerably delay the ingress and expansion of fire-sensitive trees.
 Silvicultural emulation involves diminishing the local population of fire-sensitive trees and creating open conditions or large-gaps for intolerant or mid-tolerant trees respectively.
 Two strategies are envisioned:

 - Re-initiate a stand as would severe surface fire to create open to very large gap habitat lacking fire-sensitive trees

-- Maintain a stand as would light surface fire to create large-gap habitat for fire-resistant trees.
+- Maintain a stand as would light a surface fire to create large-gap habitat for fire-resistant trees.

 Stand-replacing windthrow and selective windthrow were comparatively common in MHs38 forests and played an important role as a stand-replacing event and formation of canopy gaps.
-Damaging wind and ice-load selected for oaks because they are windfirm and have strong branches.
+Damaging wind and ice-load selected for oaks because they are wind firm and have strong branches.
 Silvicultural emulation involves species selection and varying gap size or residual density.
-This can be done to establish early-successional trees or to promote existing advance regeneration.
+This can be done to establish early-successional trees or to promote existing advanced regeneration.
 Three strategies are envisioned:

-- Re-initiate a stand as would severe windthrow to create open to very large gap habitat.
+- Re-initiate a stand as would severe windthrow to create an open to very large gap habitat.

 - Maintain a stand as would selective windthrow by removal of canopy trees in large gaps.